U Channel Steel Guide for Distributors & Construction Companies

 👉 Already working with wear-intensive equipment?
 Explore our NM400 NM500 series for balanced abrasion and impact resistance.

 Impact resistant tool steel is engineered to withstand repeated striking, compression, and shock loading while maintaining dimensional stability.
-These steels are typically used in dies, molds, and tooling subjected to high mechanical stress.
+Impact resistant tool steel grades such as S7, H13, and 5CrW2MoSiV are widely used in forging dies and impact tooling.

 👉 For specialized tooling under repetitive shock, visit our 5CrW2MoSiV impact tool steel page for technical details.